Let’s normalize the conversation around drinking and know it’s ok to not drink or question what the benefits are.

 Thankfully, when I received the text I was on a “break” from drinking myself, so I had my wits about me to handle the situation.
 After a welfare check and a conversation not all was bad as he was with his dad’s sober girlfriend.

 Eventually for me, I would go back to having a few drinks.
 I would resume drinking and I would take breaks for 1, 3, 6, months and it would end up as it was when I resumed.
 There were moments wondering the next morning if I really should have drove.
 I started reading more and more books on other’s sobriety stories.
 Self-help books also.
 There still were the few occasions where I went all out and it cost me the whole weekend of time, junk food calories, lost sleep and feeling miserable.
 Finding it difficult to moderate or even quit started to scare me.
 I knew I liked myself better as a non-drinker.
-I eventually signed up for a program that was almost $700 and had a one on one coach.
+I eventually signed up for an online program that was more than I wanted to spend, but I had a one on one coach.
 It was cheaper than rehab I told myself.